 Net assets available for use in general operations and not subject to donor (or certain grantor) restrictions.
-The governing board has designated, from net assets without donor restrictions, net assets for future initiatives for the year ended December 31, 2018.

 Net Assets With Donor Restrictions

 Net assets subject to donor- (or certain grantor-) imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 Contributions restricted by donors are reported as increases in net assets without donor restrictions if the restrictions expire (the is, when a stipulated time restriction ends, or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
 All other donor-restricted contributions are reported as increases in net assets with restrictions, depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.